About CS 204

 Intended Audience

 This course is intended for beginning CS and MAS majors.
-Its prerequisites are CS 111 or an equivalent "CS 1" course that introduces programming (variables, conditionals, functions, using objects and invoking methods and so on).
+Its prerequisites are CS 111 or an equivalent "CS 1" course that introduces programming (variables, conditionals, functions, objects and so on).
 Knowledge of JavaScript is not required.

 2. HTML and CSS